Two Eclipses Across Texas

 There are four types of solar eclipses:

 1. Total solar eclipse: The Moon passes between the Earth and Sun, completely covering the Sun’s disk along a narrow path.
-You must be within the narrow path of the Moon’s shadow to experience a total solar eclipse.
+You must be within that narrow path to experience a total solar eclipse.

 2. Annular solar eclipse: The Moon’s distance from Earth varies by roughly 31,000 miles (50,000 km).
 If an eclipse occurs when the Moon is farther away than average, the Moon isn’t quite wide enough to completely cover the Sun.
 That leaves a “ring of fire” around the Moon.